oskarer/eslint-plugin-underscore/docs/rules/prefer-underscore-method.md

 # Prefer Lodash method

-When using native functions like forEach and map, it's often better to use the Lodash implementation.
+When using native functions like forEach and map, it's often better to use the Underscore implementation.

 ## Rule Details